AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

 <br>![Schedualing](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-scheduling.png)

 ## Review your dataflow
-This presents a file overview of the options selected before submission, allowing users to review the new dataflow before it is created.
-Details are grouped within the following categories:
+Use the review page for a summary of your dataflow prior to ingestion.
+Details are grouped in the following categories:

 * **Connection** - Shows the source type, the relevant path of the chosen source file, and the amount of columns within that source file.
 * **Assign dataset & map fields** - Shows which dataset the source data is being ingested into, including the schema that the dataset adheres to.